+A major is a coherent program of focused study in a discipline, and requires at least 30 credits.
 Students who enter Georgian Court with a declared major will be assigned to a faculty advisor of that major for academic advisement.
-Students who enter Georgian Court without a declared major field will be advised by the Director of Advising or a designated faculty advisor.
+Students who enter Georgian Court without a declared major field will be advised by a member of the Academic Advising Center or a designated faculty advisor.
 Students must declare a major by their fourth semester.

-To change majors, students are to notify the department chairpersons of the previous and new majors.
-Students must also complete the appropriate form and forward it to the Office of the Registrar.
 With departmental approval, students who can so arrange their schedules may elect a second major.
-Students majoring in education must also select a liberal arts major.
+Students seeking teacher certification must select a liberal arts major in addition to completing the School of Education's requirements for teacher certification..